rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 deontological properties: we need to ensure we get the right deontological properties and those properties actually prevent existential catastrophe.

-Beyond all of these issues, we also now have to worry about the utility function of agent.
+Beyond all of these issues, we also now have to worry about the utility function of agent with respect to consequences.
 While sufficient deontological properties could ensure that an AI with the wrong utility function didn't kill us all, it might not be very useful.
 Assuming the utility function of the AI was 'close enough' to desired, partially deontological AI could certainly be _sufficiently useful_.
-There can potentially be just as capable as pure expected utility maximizers.
+There can potentially be just as capable as pure consequentialists.
 However, there are likely trade-offs between the strength of deontological properties and the capabilities of the agent.
 Sufficiently strong conservatism results in doing nothing at all.

 _(TODO: anything more here?)_

-## 4.2 Utility based approaches
+## 4.2 Consequentialist approaches

 ### 4.2.1 Myopic Agents

-Given that we assume that long-term expected utility maximizers would kill us all, what utility based approaches are left?
-Well, expected utility maximizers which don't care about the long run of course!
+Given that we assume that long-term consequentialists would kill us all, what consequentialist approaches are left?
+Well, consequentialists which don't care about the long run of course!
 These are typically described as myopic agents[^myopicnote].
 Unfortunately, we currently [don't know how to construct myopic agents][myopictraining]: simply training agents with myopic